apple/cups/README.txt

 LEGAL STUFF

-    CUPS is Copyright 1993-2007 by Easy Software Products.
-CUPS, the CUPS logo, and the Common UNIX Printing System are the trademark property of Easy Software Products.
+    CUPS is Copyright 2007 by Apple Inc.  CUPS, the CUPS logo, and the Common UNIX Printing System are the trademark property of Apple Inc.

     The MD5 Digest code is Copyright 1999 Aladdin Enterprises.